crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/installation.md

 EOF
 ```

-Mostly, the important lines are `listen_addr` that indicates on which interface/port the service listens too, and `appsec_config` that tells which configuration the appsec component will run.
+The important lines are `listen_addr` that indicates on which interface/port the service listens too, and `appsec_config` that tells which configuration the appsec component will run.

-Once this is done, you should be able to start crowdsec and test the aplication security component:
+Restart crowdsec:

 ```bash
 systemctl restart crowdsec